MC-GH-Account/KG-Actions/README.md

 This project relies upon [React](https://reactjs.org/) and [NodeJS](https://nodejs.org/en/)

+## Build with Docker

+To build the project with Docker, use version 18.09 or higher as it uses [BuildKit](https://docs.docker.com/develop/develop-images/build_enhancements/)

+Run `DOCKER_BUILDKIT=1 docker build --file Dockerfile --output build .` to build the project.

 ## Setup

 Before running the scripts with the project, you must first download the requirements listed in package.json.